“How do you know if you are maximising your racing cars grip?”

 This is a plot of lateral and longitudinal acceleration that your race car generates through a lap.

-In the image above the race driver is braking at the cars limit.
+In the image above the racing driver is braking at the car’s limit.
 You can tell this because the little red dot is at the top of the circle.
 If they were hard on the throttle the little red dot would be close to the bottom.

 Also, if the driver was cornering at the racing cars maximum grip, then the red dot would be over on the far left or the far right, depending on the corner.
 Something like this: